What role does self-preservation play in our life, career, and relationships?

 You hit rock bottom, and there is no quick fix.

 But protecting yourself from harm and preventing self-destruction is essential to your drive for success.

 So, you must build and execute a personal self-preservation plan to aid in combating anything that comes against you in your quest to achieve.

 When you set out to create and implement such an agenda, include these important factors.

 Nurture – Develop, use, and care for your talents, gifts, and skills.

 Monitor – Check your progress and verify that you are on track.

-Re-evaluate – Continuously re-assess your whole being and your goals paying close attention to the changes in your life, changes in your desires, and changes in your surroundings.
+Re-evaluate – Continuously re-assess your whole being and goals, paying close attention to the changes in your life, desires, and surroundings.

-Lifeline – Willingly seek support, covering, and assistance (help) without fear or shame.
+Lifeline – Willingly seek support, covering, and help without fear or shame.